user354015/lyricScribe/README.md

 ### Floating lyrics on Hyprland
 <details>
-<summary>If you're on hyprland and want to replicate a setup similar to mine you can use these window rules along with a terminal of your choice</summary>
+<summary>Click here if you're on hyprland and want to replicate a setup similar to mine you can use these window rules along with a terminal of your choice</summary>

 ``` bash
 windowrule = size 1100 160, class:lyricscribe